unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 Under the direction of Shugg, the UNM Press flourished into the 1970s and beyond.
 While still mid-sized, Shugg's efforts helped attract more top regional and faculty authors to the Press (after they had ironically struggled to secure manuscripts from UNM staff and were also relatively ignored in New Mexico despite having the pull to secure reviews in prominent places like the _Los Angeles Times_), to the point that it commanded equal respect to the Oklahoma and Texas university presses.
 Its growth was rapid, publishing five times as many books and boasting an annual business nearly four times greater than just four years prior—and that was with two fewer full-time employees.
 76.4% of purchases were made from buyers outside of New Mexico.
 And this was all at a time where the Press was not accepting works of fiction or poetry; they instead referred authors who submitted such works to them to other publishing houses.
 Shugg's goal was for around 50% of the Press's books to be regional and the other 50% to be of general interest, with half also coming from UNM employees and associates, with a third of books being profitable so that the Press could be self-sustaining, or very close to it.
 At the same time, press employee Jack Rittenhouse pursued an initiative to revive out-of-print regional texts.
 {% include aside.html
   class="right"
   text="-	“The University started the Press in hard times and has stuck by it through very difficult periods.
-It’s not so unusual for a university to subsidize a losing athletic program, but it shows great forethought and dedication for the University of New Mexico Press to be able to continue and grow.” - Dr. Robert Shugg"
+It’s not so unusual for a university to subsidize a losing athletic program, but it shows great forethought and dedication for the University of New Mexico Press to be able to continue and grow.” - Dr. Robert Shugg[^1960s]"
   %}
 There were still some difficulties: in particular, the plant was no longer competitive because its photo composition system was obsolete, forcing the Press to outsource some projects to keep their prices economical.
 This was inconvenient and cost the plant both time and money.
 Additionally, the sales force of the Columbia University Press had begun representing the Press in the Eastern US starting in 1971, but by late 1976, they had since made arrangements with another 8-9 presses, and the one they had established with the UNM Press was no longer satisfactory.
 Thus, the directors and marketing managers of the University of Washington, the University of Texas, the University of Texas A&M, Brigham Young University, the University of Oklahoma, and the University of New Mexico Presses founded a new marketing consortium called the University Marketing Group.
 And over the Thanksgiving holidays in 1977, a cold front plunged temperatures to 10°F. This caught the University off guard, as to conserve energy while classes weren't in session, they had set temperatures inside buildings to 58°F. The resulting damages cost UNM an estimated $800,000 to $1 million in damages, largely because of pipes bursting.
 The UNM Press offices were among those affected, in addition to the Press's former home in Marron Hall and its future residence of 1717 Roma Avenue NE—at the time referred to as the "UNM Personnel Department."
 However, none of these setbacks kept the Press from maintaining strong momentum into the future, under the direction of Luther Wilson, who became press director in 1980.